-A new era opens in Cuba as Raul Castro prepares for a successor
+Cuba's National Assembly announces Miguel Diaz-Canel as new president

-Havana, Cuba (CNN)For the first time in the lives of most Cubans, a man not named Castro is set to take over the leadership of the Communist-run island nation.
+Havana, Cuba (CNN)For the first time in the lives of most Cubans, a man not named Castro will lead the Communist-run island nation.

-A new president is scheduled to be selected during a two-day National Assembly meeting that begins Wednesday -- and it's likely to be a Cuban official who wasn't even born yet when Fidel Castro led his revolution down from the mountains to take over the government in 1959.
+Cuba's National Assembly announced Thursday that First Vice President Miguel Diaz-Canel, 57, will replace Raul Castro as the head of the Cuban government.

+Castro embraced Diaz-Canel -- who wasn't even born when Fidel Castro led his revolution in 1959 -- during the session Wednesday, all but sealing his status as the island's next president.
+That session also included the vote for the new leader, which was 603-1 in favor of Diaz-Canel.

-Fidel Castro had long said he expected to die while still in office, but following a mystery illness and botched intestinal surgery in 2008, he was forced to step down.
+Fidel Castro had long said he expected to die while still in office, but after a mystery illness and botched intestinal surgery in 2008, he was forced to step down.
 He died in 2016.

 His younger brother Raul Castro replaced him as head of state, the Cuban Communist Party and the island's military, promising to make their revolution "prosperous and sustainable."

-Now Raul Castro, 86, is leaving office, apparently convinced that the best way to ensure the survival of his and his brother's revolution is to begin a transition that he can help oversee.
+Now Raul Castro, 86, is leaving office, apparently convinced that the best way to ensure the survival of his and his brother's revolution is to begin a transition he can help oversee.

-"When the National Assembly reconvenes next year on April 19th," Raul Castro said in 2017, "I will have concluded my second and last term in front of this state and government and Cuba will have a new president."

-The voting will take place Wednesday, the state-run newspaper Granma reported, with results announced Thursday.

 Heirs apparent?

-For years, many Cubans speculated that Raul Castro's daughter Mariela -- a member of the National Assembly and advocate for gay and transgender rights -- or his son, Alejandro -- a colonel in Cuban counterintelligence who represented the island in secret talks with the US -- would be the next Castros to take power.
+For years, many Cubans speculated that Raul Castro's daughter Mariela -- a member of the National Assembly and advocate for gay and transgender rights -- or his son, Alejandro -- a colonel in Cuban counterintelligence who represented the island in secret talks with the United States -- would be the next Castros to take power.

-Instead, Cuba's first vice president is the apparent successor to Raul Castro: a 57-year old technocrat named Miguel Díaz-Canel, who has promised to hew closely to the course set by the Castro brothers.
+Instead, legislators selected Díaz-Canel, who had promised to hew closely to the course set by the Castro brothers.

 "I believe in continuity," Díaz-Canel told reporters recently when asked about his vision for Cuba's future.
 "I think there always will be continuity."

-Note: Correction: A previous version of this article gave the incorrect year of Elián Gonzalez's discovery off the Florida coast.
-He was found in 1999.